lfn3/personal-site/content/post/where-the-gc-fears-to-tread.md

 The demo app is subject to the same leak we have had in production, as well as showing off a few other ways you can leak memory.
 It's also a lot smaller than the services we were dealing with, so you won't have as much "fun" searching through the codebase for the culprit.
-I'd encourage you not to look through the code, however, and instead work through it.
+I'd encourage you not to look through the code in the demo app, and instead follow the investigation in this post.

 If you're not particularly interested in that, and just want to hear a good story about memory usage gone wild, feel free to [skip ahead](#the-real-leak)